 Some people know that they yearn for pregnancy and genetic connection.
 They don’t want the added complexity that parenting an adopted child will bring into their lives.
 Adoption is not a good fit for them.

-“Jane”: I want to raise my own child.
+I want to raise my own child.
 I know that isn’t a popular thing to say, but it is how I feel.
-I want my own.
+I want my own.” ~ Jane

-For some the lasting effects of infertility may interfere with their ability to attach.
+For some, the lasting effects of infertility may interfere with their ability to attach.

-“Leslie”: I’ve had 2 foster babies placed with me and I just can’t seem to attach to them.
-I don’t know if it’s my unresolved issues with 4 rounds of failed IVF or because these children are so very different from me in personality, or because I didn’t get maternity leave or because we’re not sure we’ll be able to adopt, but I can’t seem to let my guard down and feel totally like their mom.
+“I’ve had 2 foster babies placed with me and I just can’t seem to attach to them.
+I don’t know if it’s my unresolved issues with 4 rounds of failed IVF or because these children are so very different from me in personality, or because I didn’t get maternity leave or because we’re not sure we’ll be able to adopt, but I can’t seem to let my guard down and feel totally like their mom.” ~ Leslie

 Adoption May Be the Perfect Answer

-Niki: As others have told you, adoption isn’t a cure for infertility.
+“As others have told you, adoption isn’t a cure for infertility.
 It’s a completely different path.
 For me, very very rarely do I reflect on my infertility any longer.
 And when I do, it’s for a brief moment.
 The moment I laid eyes on my son, I fell deeply in love with him.
 For months after we brought him home I would cry, when my husband would ask me why I would just tell him I was so happy our son was here.
 In fact, just the other day he did something so sweet I started crying, which I’ve not done in a long time.
 I say this often, my son is the song in my soul, the breath in my body, and the beat in my heart.
 Because of him, I know what it means to truly be willing to die for another human being.
 I take nothing for granted with him and I never wish for him to be older.
 I thoroughly enjoy every single day with him.
 Even during tough parenting times, when he’s up in the middle of the night, ready to play.
 No matter how tired I am, I am grateful for that time, because I know one day he will be grown and won’t need me to get up with him and instead of wishing for more sleep, I remember to enjoy the fact that it seems like he and I are the only 2 people in the world awake.
 During tough parenting times, when he is testing his independence and trying to navigate big emotions, I am thankful.
-Because I am fortunate enough to be here with him to help him navigate those emotions.
+Because I am fortunate enough to be here with him to help him navigate those emotions.” ~ Niki

-Carmen: I think its different for everyone but I will say for me, that my son (adopted at 4) completely and totally filled that hole in my heart.
+“I think its different for everyone but I will say for me, that my son (adopted at 4) completely and totally filled that hole in my heart.
 I didn’t have that “ache” anymore.
 I’ve been too busy focusing on what I have rather than what I don’t.
-I can say that with 100% honesty.
+I can say that with 100% honesty.” ~ Carmen

 The Answer May Be Someplace In Between

-For most people, the pain of years of struggling to get pregnant will not be erased the moment you decide to adopt.
+For most people, the pain of years of struggling to get pregnant will not be erased when you decide to adopt.
 How could it?
 These struggles, in part, have made you the person you are today.
 But it is possible to move forward with this pain since joy and sadness can exist in our lives simultaneously.

-Carlie: We adopted our first daughter after trying for almost 2 years.
+“We adopted our first daughter after trying for almost 2 years.
 A year later, we adopted our second daughter (a complete surprise), and now I’m expecting through fertility treatment.
 I love my daughters with my whole heart and couldn’t love them anymore if they were my bio daughters, and they are worth every single failed cycle.
 Having said that, even being pregnant now, it doesn’t take away the 3.5 years of trying and the fact that we can’t have children the way most people can.
-I don’t think I will ever get over that, so I just have to trust that God’s plans are better than mine.
+I don’t think I will ever get over that, so I just have to trust that God’s plans are better than mine.” ~ Carlie

-Christi: Ultimately, adopting and then having my bio baby allowed me to parent.
+“Ultimately, adopting and then having my bio baby allowed me to parent.
 Even having the bio baby, though, didn’t ‘cure’ my infertility in my mind.
 I mean, sure, I had a baby, I was parenting two of them, and motherhood is amazing, BUT, after years of watching almost every cycle, of surprise pregnancies that failed, and always waiting and wondering, it was difficult to let go of that side of me.
 Ultimately, the only thing that helped those feelings go away completely was having a hysterectomy!!
 I finally feel like I have control over my fertility, Did my infertility affect my parenting?
 Sure, how could it not.
 Did it make me a less capable, weaker, or less grateful mom?
-Not by a long shot!
+Not by a long shot!” ~ Christi

 Give Yourself Time to Regroup

 You may feel in a hurry to decide, but give yourself time.
-We say it so often that it has become a cliché, but that doesn’t make it any less true: Adoption is not a cure for infertility.
+We say it so often that it has become a cliché, but that doesn’t make it any less accurate: Adoption is not a cure for infertility.
 It gives you the privilege of parenting but does not erase your infertility.

-“Susan”: I’m two years into parenting my two girls and I love them to death, but my heart still hurts.
+“I’m two years into parenting my two girls and I love them to death, but my heart still hurts.
 I am still unable to go to a baby shower and be around babies.
 The pain doesn’t end.
-I love my girls but I will always wonder and wish.
+I love my girls but I will always wonder and wish.” ~ Susan

 [sws_blue_box box_size=”515″]